 A small mountain or just a big hill?

-Here comes number three and it’s getting a bit harder to call these Dutch mountains “mountains”.
+Here comes number three, and it’s getting a bit harder to call these Dutch peaks “mountains”.
 The Duivelsberg measures 76 metres (it’s smaller than the Statue of Liberty!!) and is located to the east of Nijmegen.
 Small in size, this hill, however, has a rich history.

-A Roman castle (Mergelp castle) was located there in the Middle Ages, and the Duivelsberg was used as a battleground during WWII, but after some disputes still remained Dutch territory.
+A Roman castle (Mergelp castle) was located there in the Middle Ages, and the Duivelsberg was used as a battleground during WWII, but after disputes, still remained Dutch territory.

-Strolling around the area and the lush forest you can also see an expressionist villa, the Huis Wylerberg, which is a protected building nowadays.
+Strolling around the area and the lush forest, you can also see an expressionist villa, the Huis Wylerberg, a protected building nowadays.

-Last but not least (well, least in size, yes) we have the Grebbeberg which stands at 53 metres.
+Last but not least (well, least in size, yes), we have the Grebbeberg, which stands at 53 metres tall.

-Apart from war monuments, there is a zoo to discover but you can also just simply enjoy the beautiful views of the landscape.
+Apart from war monuments, there’s a zoo to discover, but you can also just simply admire and enjoy the beautiful views of the landscape.
 If that’s not a motivation to “climb” this mountain in the province of Utrecht, then I don’t know what is.

 Anyways, now get your lazy bones out of the chair and conquer one of the mountains in the Netherlands.
 If you hurry up you’ll be back before dinner!